 North Tonawanda is a medium-sized city located in the state of New York.
 With a population of 30,785 people and 11 constituent neighborhoods, North Tonawanda is the 39th largest community in New York.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Tonawanda is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, North Tonawanda isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in North Tonawanda are a mix of both white- and blue-collar jobs.
 Overall, North Tonawanda is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in North Tonawanda who work in office and administrative support (16.72%), sales jobs (10.05%), and management occupations (8.12%).
+There are especially a lot of people living in North Tonawanda who work in office and administrative support (17.00%), sales jobs (10.60%), and management occupations (7.75%).

 Also of interest is that North Tonawanda has more people living here who work in computers and math than 95% of the places in the US.